MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 ---
-title: "See a list of phone numbers in your organization" ms.author: crowe
+title: "See a list of telephone numbers in your organization" ms.author: crowe
 author: CarolynRowe
 manager: serdars